tuxbox-neutrino/build-environment/meta-tuxbox-toolchain/README.md

 - uClibc builds use the `proxy-libintl` stub library for `virtual/libintl`.
 - Architecture QA checks are skipped for uClibc builds because `linux-uclibcgnueabi` is not recognized by the upstream ELF map.
+- For external Coolstream uClibc builds, GLib is forced to use GNU libiconv to match the libiconv headers in the sysroot.
+- libgpg-error includes a lock-obj header for the canonicalized `arm-unknown-linux-uclibcgnueabi` triplet used by the external toolchain.

 ## Usage